mikementor/about/blog/test-the-sorting-algorithm.md

 need to keep their sorted items by themselves or should it be public?
 11. Should they pay for that?
 12. What's the risks of errors on 1,2,Nth place?
 13. What would be our testing inputs cases?
-Search space is infinite [0,1,few,lots,ops?]
+Search space is infinite [0, 1, few, lots, ops?]
 14. Do we have to preserve an index of equal items?
 (They can be equal by comparison, but not entirely the same)
 15. Is comparison operation always computable?
 In reasonable amounts of time?
 16. What should we do in case of sudden interruption?
 Should we allow pausing, should we start over?
 17. Should we know about ongoing progress like in percent?
+18. Should it work faster on already sorted items?

 ----